reagro/web/source/index.rst

 	a practical handbook

-The aim of this book is to teach practical skills in *Regional Agronomy*, the use of agronomy and related disciplines *"at scale"*, to better understand and help improve agricultural production across large geographic regions.
+The aim of this book is to teach practical analytical skills in *Regional Agronomy*, the use of agronomy and related disciplines *"at scale"*, to better understand and help improve agricultural production across large geographic regions.
 The material is divided into the following six parts.

 .. topic:: *Part* I  ---  `Introduction <introduction/index.html>`__